 The Board of Directors evaluated the Group's going concern capability, based on all the relevant information, facts and circumstances, of financial, commercial and other natures, including subsequent events occurred after the financial statement report date.
-Particularly, as of 31 December 2020, current liabilities in the amount of 924,999 thousand euros are greater than current assets, which total 512,048 thousand euros.
+Particularly, as of 31 December 2020, current liabilities in the amount of 924,999 thousand Euros are greater than current assets, which total 512,048 thousand Euros.

-However, in addition to the consolidated results and cash flows estimated for 2021, the Group has, as of 31 December 2020, credit lines in the form of commercial paper available for use in the amount of 1,300,000 thousands euros (Note 20).
-In addition, the Group has, with reference to 31 December 2020, a Revolving Credit Facility with SMBC EU AG in the amount of 150,000 thousand euros, two loan lines with the Industrial Commercial Bank of China and Bank of China Limited, available for use in the amount of 85,000 thousand euros and 240,000 thousand euros, respectively, and also has 80,000 thousand euros in credit lines contracted and not used (Note 20).
-Also mentioning that the Group has 600,000 thousand euros, related to a Euro-Commercial Paper Program contract, with the amount of 325,000 thousand euros available for use as of 31 December 2020 (Note 20).
+However, in addition to the consolidated results and cash flows estimated for 2021, the Group has, as of 31 December 2020, credit lines in the form of commercial paper available for use in the amount of 1,300,000 thousands Euros (Note 20).
+In addition, the Group has, with reference to 31 December 2020, a Revolving Credit Facility with SMBC EU AG in the amount of 150,000 thousand Euros, two loan lines with the Industrial Commercial Bank of China and Bank of China Limited, available for use in the amount of 85,000 thousand Euros and 240,000 thousand Euros, respectively, and also has 80,000 thousand Euros in credit lines contracted and not used (Note 20).
+Also mentioning that the Group has 600,000 thousand Euros available for use as of 31 December 2020 (Note 20).